-In addition to encapsulating filtering logic, specification can specify the shape of the data to be returned, including which properties to populate.
+In addition to encapsulating filtering logic, the specification can specify the shape of the data to be returned, including which properties to populate.

-Although it's not recommended to return IQueryable from a repository, it's perfectly fine to use them within the repository to build up a set of results.
+Although we don't recommend to return IQueryable from a repository, it's perfectly fine to use them within the repository to build up a set of results.
 You can see this approach used in the List method above, which uses intermediate IQueryable expressions to build up the query's list of includes before executing the query with the specification's criteria on the last line.